tbattz/openGLPlotLive/README.md

 # openGLPlotLive
-openGLPlotter provides a means to plot large amounts of quickly updated data in an OpenGL context.
-This can be a window created specifically for the plotter, or to embed in another OpenGL window.
-Originally this was created to enable debugging of another OpenGL project, where the bug required visualising the path of a vehicle in 60 fps.
+openGLPlotter provides a means to plot data that is quickly updated in an OpenGL context.
+This can be a window created specifically for the plotter, or embedded in another OpenGL window.
+Originally openGLPlotLive was created to enable debugging of another OpenGL project, where the bug required visualising the path of a vehicle in 60 fps.
 It may be useful for similar purposes, or for those wanting to embed a graphing library in their code, using c++.
+Once dependencie are installed, the code should work on Linux & Windows.

 # Features